DOV-Vlaanderen/pydov/docs/index.rst

 Getting started
 ---------------

-After :ref:`installation`, check the :ref:`userguide` instructions for a first introduction of the pydov functionalities.
+After :ref:`installation`, check the :ref:`quickstart` instructions for a first introduction of the pydov functionalities.
 For a more in-depth overview of the capabilities, the :ref:`tutorials` illustrate different capabilities of the pydov package for each of the object types (:class:`~pydov.search.grondwaterfilter.GrondwaterFilterSearch`, :class:`~pydov.search.boring.BoringSearch` and the interpretations derived from :class:`~pydov.search.interpretaties.InformeleStratigrafieSearch`).

+The setup of appropriate queries on attribute or location is similar for the different data types and crucial to get acces to the required data.
+The :ref:`query_attribute` and :ref:`query_location` explain the query options for attributes and locations respectively.

 All functionalities are build on top of the existing webservices provided by DOV.
 For more details about these services and endpoints, check